 The productions have been very successful, drawing excellent reviews from the community and Catholic Schools’ Performing Arts Festival judges.

-Each year in term three the College holds an Arts Expo to showcase the performing arts, music, visual arts, as well as items produced in technology and enterprise classes.
-The expo is generally held on the Duncan Street Campus with items from Preprimary to Year 12 and runs over four days.
-A particular highlight in recent years was the pre-primary 3D creation of Monet’s Garden.
+Every second year in term three the College holds an Arts Night to showcase the performing arts, music, visual arts, as well as items produced in technology and enterprise classes.
+The Arts Night is generally held on the Duncan Campus with items from Year 7 to Year 12 and runs over four days.
+A particular highlight in recent years was an Art exhibition in Year 7 facility.